antidotcb/country-reveal-4x/README.md

 profile views.
 It reads the public About Account data from X, interprets it, caches it locally, and displays a small flag next to each username.
 Everything works entirely in the browser with zero external servers.

+## IMPORTANT

+Right after installing the extension, open https://x.com/x/about once so the extension can initialize and work correctly.

 ## Features

 - Adds a country flag next to every visible username on X.